WenqinSHAO/pvd-dev/README.md

 ```shell
 ./vms/linux-env.sh vm create
 ```
-You may see the installation progress via vnc with password pvd (The address is displayed by the script).
+You may see the installation progress via vnc with password pvd (a vnc link will be displayed).
 The whole thing can take a while.
 Don't sit there waiting, let's start preparing a PvD-aware kernel.

 ### PvD-aware kernel patch
-TODO: should the installation of PvD-aware glibc happen here as well?
+<!TODO: should the installation of PvD-aware glibc happen here as well?>

 While the VM is installing, let's download the kernel source code:
 ```shell